 3. What media are your prints offered in and why?

 As a photographer, I work in both color and black/white.
 My color work is available in the medium of color pigment prints.
 My black/white work is offered in the medium of quadtone pigment prints.
-These processes are similar, technically and aesthetically, in that they are both “ink on paper” processes utilizing digital technology.
-The papers I print on are 100% rag, handmade art papers.
+These processes are similar, technically and aesthetically, in that both are “ink on paper” processes utilizing digital technology.
+The papers I print on are typically 100% rag, pH neutral, lignin free, handmade art papers.
 Pigment ink prints have longevity ratings commensurate with that of other fine art media including traditional photographic processes.
 (Please reference the statement on longevity later in this section.)

 4. Are digital prints truly original prints since they are typically made from scans rather than directly from the film original?

-In a word, yes.
-Digital prints are originals, not reproductions, based on the methods commonly used in the photographic world to distinguish originals from reproductions.
-While it is true that an image recorded on film, must first be digitized via the scanning process before it can be printed, a digital print is the same number of generations removed from the film original as a traditional gelatin silver print made from an original negative.
+Yes, my digital prints are originals, not reproductions, based on the methods commonly used in the photographic world to distinguish originals from reproductions.
+While it is true that an image recorded on film, must first be digitized via the scanning process before it can be printed, a digital print is the same number of generations removed from the film original as a traditional silver gelatin print made from an original negative.
 The term “generation” is used in photography as a means of measuring how close a given image is to the original film image from which it originated.
 Each time a film image is processed through an optical system, this constitutes a generation.
 This is an important measure in traditional processes because each time a photograph is replicated in this manner, the original image is degraded.
-For a traditional photographic print to be considered an “original,” it must have been printed directly from the original negative and is therefore only one generation removed from the film on which the image was first recorded.
+For a traditional photographic print to be considered an “original,” it must have been printed directly from the original negative and therefore the print is only one generation removed from the film on which the image was recorded.
 Digital printing is merely an alternative to optical enlargement.

 Bear in mind, that as with traditional processes not every photographic print is an original, if it’s generated from a copy negative, for instance.
 Neither is a digital print original, if the digital file is generated from the scan of a photographic print or a drawing or painting.
 In both cases, traditional and digital, if the print is generated from tangible pre-existing artwork, then it is considered a reproduction.
 An original film image or a digital image file is not traditionally conceived as anything other than an intermediate medium from which to make a print.
 The print is the intended presentation medium.